 It’s liable to be a massive problem for most of the other countries likely to participate – this year’s MXoN happening midway through the pandemic-affected Motocross World Championships season.

-The MXoN will not be the traditional final big inter-country showdown to wrap up season globally, when riders will have finished their campaigns and either commiserated over or celebrated their completed world championship bids, when the three-rider national teams can therefore relax and focus properly on an MXoN glory-hunt.
+The MXoN will not be the traditional final big inter-country showdown to wrap up the season globally, when riders will have finished their campaigns and either commiserated over or celebrated their completed world championship bids, when the three-rider national teams can therefore relax and focus properly on an MXoN glory-hunt.

 The Americans are normally reluctant to travel halfway across the planet to race the world’s elite, but this year it will certainly not suit the vast majority, the world championship teams and their riders.